tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "It will always be this option.
 Yes?'
 I nodded again baffled by the program.

-She clicked on a the button at the bottom of the screen that said confirm shipment.
+She clicked on a button at the bottom of the screen that said confirm shipment.

 A loading icon appeared on the screen and a label popped out of the printer.